xmidt-org/docs/content/docs/operating/getting_started.md

 production-like instances, we recommend the `consul` option.

 ## Fixed
-Fixed routing involves configuring each petasos to know the fqdn/ip of all talarias in the cluster/region.
+Fixed routing involves configuring each Petasos to know the fqdn/ip of all Talarias in the cluster/region.

 | Pro                          | Con                         |
 |------------------------------|-----------------------------|